shubhattin/os-config/linux/fedora/DE.md

 - Disable Calendar from AutoStart (as it takes considerable memory we dont need it now)
   - `cp /etc/xdg/autostart/org.kde.kalendarac.desktop ~/.config/autostart` to have the config accessible in `AutoStart`
   - Then Open AutoStart and disable it.
+- To show a indiacator around mouse while you press a hotkey(in my case `meta+ctrl+s`)
+ - Goto Settings > Windows Management > Desktop Effect
+ - Then enale track mouse and set a shortcut with required modifier keys to `show/hide` a indicator around mousThen enale track mouse and set a shortcut with required modifier keys to `show/hide` a indicator around mousee
+- Uninstalling a rpm package
+  - find your package name `rpm -qa | grep package`
+  - uninstall using `rpm -e <PackageName>`
+- To lock a particular kernel version [read here](https://fedoramagazine.org/boot-earlier-kernel/)

 ## Backup Instructions for `/home` directory